Google Pixel 10a vs. Pixel 10: How does Google's affordable model stack up?

 By comparison, the already available Pixel 10 looks virtually identical to the Pixel 9, with a polished back glass, satin finish, metal accents, and the same flat sides, rounded corners, and oval camera bar.
 It comes in Indigo, Frost, Lemongrass, and Obsidian with a 6.3-inch OLED Actua display with 2,424 x 1,080 resolution and 60-120Hz refresh rate.
 With Corning Gorilla Glass Victus 2 cover glass, you get up to 2,000 nits HDR and 3,000 nits peak brightness.
 In his review of the Pixel 10, Derrek Lee says the panel is much brighter than its predecessor.

 Equipped with a 4,970mAh battery, you get 24+ hours of battery life, up to 100 hours in Extreme Battery Saver mode.
 It also supports fast charging with a 30W charger (sold separately) and wireless charging via Pixelsnap with Qi2 certification.
-It comes with either 128GB or 256GB storage and seven years of software and security updates, along with Pixel Drops with new features throughout the year.
+It comes with either 128GB or 256GB of storage, seven years of software and security updates, and Pixel Drops with new features throughout the year.

 Google Pixel 10a vs. Pixel 10: The specs